 3.3.
 Sector coverage Main economic or other sectors covered by the statistics.

 3.4.
 Statistical concepts and definitions Statistical characteristics of statistical observations.

-Age – age of a person concerned in full years at the time of event, i.e. the age at last birthday.
+Age – the age of the person concerned in full years at the end of the observed period, i.e. the age on last birthday.

-Internal migration – changes of residence from one settlement unit to another within Estonia.
-A change of residence from one settlement unit to another within the same county is called intra-county migration, and a change of residence from a settlement unit of one county to a settlement unit of another county is called inter-county migration.
+Internal migration – changes of residence from one administrative unit, settlement unit or settlement region to another within Estonia.
+A change of residence from one administrative or settlement unit to another within the same county is called intra-county migration, and a change of residence from one county to another is called inter-county migration.

 3.5.
 Statistical unit Entity for which information is sought and for which statistics are ultimately compiled.

 3.6.
 Statistical population The total membership or population or "universe" of a defined class of people, objects or events.